The braid group of a necklace: Action on )

 \section{Action on $\pi_1(\Rr^3\setminus \mathcal{L}_n$)}

-As recalled in the introduction, we denote: \begin{itemize} \item the configuration space of $n$ unlinked Euclidean circles by $\mathcal{R}_n$ and $\pi_1(\mathcal{R}_n)$ by $R_n$; \item the configuration of $n$ unlinked Euclidean circles being all parallel to a fixed plane, say the $yz$-plane, by $\mathcal{UR}_n$ and its fundamental group by $WB_n$. \end{itemize}
+As recalled in the introduction, we denote: \begin{itemize} \item the configuration space of $n$ unlinked Euclidean circles by $\mathcal{R}_n$ and $\pi_1(\mathcal{R}_n)$ by $R_n$; \item the configuration space of $n$ unlinked Euclidean circles being all parallel to a fixed plane, say the $yz$-plane, by $\mathcal{UR}_n$ and its fundamental group by $WB_n$. \end{itemize}

-Clearly $WB_n$ can be seen as a subgroup of $R_n$ and it is generated by two families of elements, $\rho_i$ and $\sigma_i$ (see figure \ref{fig:moves} and \cite{BH}): $\rho_i$ is the path permuting the $i$-th and the $i+1$-th circles by passing over, while $\sigma_i$ permutes them by passing the $i$-th circle through the $i+1$-th.
+According to Proposition 2.2 of \cite{BH}, $WB_n$ can be seen as a subgroup of $R_n$ and it is generated by two families of elements, $\rho_i$ and $\sigma_i$ (see figure \ref{fig:moves} and \cite{BH}): $\rho_i$ is the path permuting the $i$-th and the $i+1$-th circles by passing over, while $\sigma_i$ permutes them by passing the $i$-th circle through the $i+1$-th.